-This is another priority Item for me in 2020 along with Spring 5.0 framework stuff.
+This is another priority Item for me along with Spring 5.0 framework stuff.
 Thankfully Eugen has updated his best selling course Learn with Spring Security to include 5.0 features and added a separate module for OAuth 2.0., probably the best material to learn Spring Security 5.0 at this moment.

 8. Spring Boot 2